MarkStringer/MarkStringer.github.io/_posts/2017-09-24-An_Agile_Commonplace_Lets_Review.markdown

+---
+title: "An Agile Commonplace - Let's Review"
+layout: post
+---

-#An Agile Commonplace - Let's Review
+# An Agile Commonplace - Let's Review

 So the idea of having a commonplace came from reading Steve Johnson's book "Where Good Ideas Come From."